DegreeCalc

 PhD premium (research scientist vs. SWE, yr 1 post-PhD)+$50,000-$120,000/yr

-At $80,000/year salary premium, break-even on opportunity cost occurs in approximately 4.7 years post-graduation.
-At $40,000/year premium (non-Big Tech), break-even is ~9.5 years.
+At an $80,000/year salary premium, break-even on this simplified opportunity-cost model occurs in approximately 4.7 years post-graduation.
+At a $40,000/year premium, break-even is about 9.5 years.

 Use our degree ROI calculator to model your specific field's opportunity cost against projected PhD salary premiums.